 However, critical errors are likely to occur in code which can't be tested with unit tests, in cases which are hard to reproduce and hard to debug, like multithreading, error handling, client-service operations, or database operations which are supposed to affect only a subset of data but may affect much more (yet nobody tests what data was NOT affected).
-These cases require tracing and integration tests which test real world scenarios; a flow test is an integration test extended to an entire flow, like a web API request from entry to exit.
+These cases require tracing and flow tests which test real world scenarios; a flow test is an integration test extended to an entire flow, like a web API request from entry to exit.

 Also consider how countries are defended: are there walls built around them, or are people sent where they are needed?
 Some countries have tried to build walls, and the main examples are the Great Wall of China, the German Hindenburg Line, and the French Maginot Line.
 All these were abandoned because their use was limited.
 They've worked for their original purpose, but quickly became obsolete because other factors have proved to be more important, other weaknesses have been exploited by attackers.

 Unit tests are the most expensive programming pattern, and one whose benefits are limited to ensuring that refactoring doesn't break the tests.
-Cost wise, integration tests are far more effective because just a few tests can test how large amounts of code work in real environments, don't require a special way of writing code (only entry points are needed), and can be used by developers, testers and API integrators.
+Cost wise, flow tests are far more effective because just a few tests can test how large amounts of code work in real environments, don't require a special way of writing code (only entry points are needed), and can be used by developers, testers and API integrators.